everFinance/token-demo/README.md

 - txs: query all transactions
 - submitTx: user signature and submit transaction

-#### detectransactions
+#### detector

- transactionstoken detector program automatically loads the data on Arweave after running, and provides an API to query token transactions.
+detector program automatically loads the data on Arweave after running, and provide API to query token transactions.

 ##### API: